What’s Involved |

 - Assists magazine writing editor and web writing editor with all written content.

-- Checks Camayak consistently in order to stay on task with web content.
+- Checks Slack consistently in order to stay on task with web content.

 - Works production nights.